EricDkim/YouAreHere/README.md

 	 the HTML, work under ../www/html/.
 	- When adding new buildigns and floor plan (SVG) please create new html files, since each building/floor plan will require the svg to be embeded within the HTML.
-	- Follow the jQuery mobile framework to make the application astehtically pleasing.
+	- Follow the JQuery mobile framework to make the application astehtically pleasing.
 	- Plugins contain the cordova plugins, such as the spinner and the essential IndoorAtlas plugin.
 	- Essentaily, you as the developer should not be touching the platforms unless you are proficent at eding a previously built andoird application.
+	- SVG image was borrowed from

 ## License
 	- Creative Commons Attribution-NonCommerical 4.0 International ( CC-BY-NC 4.0 )